 But because your bones need calcium to stay strong, this can cause problems.
 These include weaker bones and higher chances of breaking a bone.

-What might be a little less widely known is that calcium is a big player in your central nervous system.
-Calcium helps your brain function properly.
-If your calcium levels are irregular, you might begin to feel weak, confused, or even simply have trouble concentrating.
+Calcium also plays a big role in how well your central nervous system (the brain and spine) works.
+If your calcium levels are off, you might start to feel weak, confused or have trouble concentrating.

 There are many symptoms of parathyroid gland problems.
 Some of the most common are:

 - Pain in the joints and bone breaks

 - Premature thinning of bones, known as osteopenia